Industrial Shelving: How To Prevent Collapses and Falling Products

 - Make access easy.
 If you have tall shelves, rather than forcing workers to reach or strain, provide shorter rolling ladders or stools for access.

 Shelving collapses and how to prevent them

-Pallet racks collapse more often, more dangerously, and more spectacularly than shelving, but your shelving will collapse and spill items in expensive and potentially dangerous ways if it isn’t set up right.
-Like racks, most shelving rows are tied together, which means that it’s very possible that the domino effect (one unit pulling down everything) will happen if a shelving unit becomes overloaded, unbalanced, gets hit or otherwise falls.
+Pallet racks collapse more often, more dangerously and more spectacularly than shelving, but your shelving will collapse and spill items in expensive and potentially dangerous ways if you don’t set it up right.
+Like racks, most shelving rows are tied together, which means that the domino effect (one unit pulling down everything) could very well happen if a shelving unit becomes overloaded or unbalanced, gets hit or otherwise falls.
 Some factors in reducing shelving collapses:

 Loading and load management is critical